Top 7 Commercial Real Estate Insurance Misconceptions

 Misconception #1: All commercial insurance is the same.

-The reality is insurance policies are legal contracts.
-While the Insurance Services Office (ISO) does provide forms that are utilized among different carriers, it is almost certain that one insurance policy to another will read differently in some (if not many) capacities.
+The reality is that insurance policies are legal contracts.
+While the Insurance Services Office (ISO) provides forms used by different carriers, it is almost certain that one insurance policy will differ from another in some (if not many) respects.
 They have different forms, additions, endorsements, and terms.
-In reviewing your specific policy, it is best to understand a few of the most common definitions.
+To review your specific policy effectively, it is helpful to understand a few key definitions.

 Common Definitions